I-Engage Mentoring Program

 APPLICATION INSTRUCTIONSPlease review the Application Instructions before beginning the application process.

 The application for the I Engage Mentoring Program includes a cover sheet and a syllabus for your proposed research project/course.
-The Cover Sheet is a fillable pdf form.
-Enter the required information, save, and email to the Program Director (email@example.com).
-You will enter the information from your syllabus into the Application Form.
-The form is based on the UTA-required syllabus.
-The completed syllabus serves as the application for the I Engage Mentoring Program program and is to be completed jointly by the mentor and undergraduate student with guidance from and approval by the faculty sponsor.
+The syllabus template is based on the UTA-required syllabus.
+The completed syllabus serves as the application for the I Engage Mentoring Program and is to be completed jointly by the mentor and undergraduate student with guidance from and approval by the faculty sponsor.
 The syllabus should reflect a plan of study that explicitly describes the activities, expectations, anticipated outcomes and basis of evaluation for the undergraduate and graduate students participating in this project.
 To get a feel for the kinds of projects that have been awarded funding in the past, visit the 2016 cohort's page.

 All of the following are the required documentation for a complete application: